imagekit-developer/imagekit-go/README.md

 ```

 ## Response Format
-Results returned by functions which call backend api(such as media management, metadata, cache apis) embeds raw response in `ResponseMetaData`, which can be used to get the response HTTP `StatusCode`, `Header` and `Body`.
-The json resonse body is parsed to appropriate SDK type and assigned to `Data`  attribute.
+Results returned by functions that call backend API(such as media management, metadata, cache APIs) embeds raw response in `ResponseMetaData`, which can be used to get the response HTTP `StatusCode`, `Header`, and `Body`.
+The JSON response body is parsed to the appropriate SDK type and assigned to the `Data`  attribute.

 ```
 resp, err := ik.Metadata.FromFile(ctx, fileId)